Apple-supplier Pegatron violates China workers' rights - China Labor Watch

 Pegatron's factories in China now employ more than 70,000 workers after it stepped up production of Apple's products as part of the U.S. technology giant's plans to diversify its contract manufacturing partners.

-Taiwan's Foxconn Technology Group, which has also been criticised by labour groups for poor working conditions, now makes most of Apple's top products through its flagship unit, Hon Hai Precision Industry Co Ltd (2317.TW).
+Taiwan's Foxconn Technology Group, which has also been criticised by labour groups for poor working conditions, now makes most of Apple's top products through its flagship unit, Hon Hai Precision Industry Co Ltd.

-(Additional reporting by Poornima Gupta in San Francisco and Lee Chyen Yee in Singapore; Editing by Matt Driskill) uters.net))